Cosmin-Croitoriu/rock-paper-scissors-JavaScript/README.md

  - I added on click(userChoice) a CSS glow to easier differentiate when the user wins, loses or it's a tie, which is removed (setTimeOut) after 500ms.

- The single page web app, for now, is built using HTML, CSS and Vanilla JavaScript ES5 without any framework following a guid from FreeCodeCamp
+ The single page web app, for now, is built using HTML, CSS and Vanilla JavaScript ES5 without any framework following a guid from FreeCodeCamp.